ethereum/consensus-specs/specs/validator/1_custody-game.md

-# Ethereum 2.0 Phase 1 -- Custody
+# Ethereum 2.0 Phase 1 -- Custody Game

 **NOTICE**: This document is a work-in-progress for researchers and implementers.
 It reflects recent spec changes and takes precedence over the [Python proof-of-concept implementation](https://github.com/ethereum/beacon_chain).